QMeqGR/qm-maxima/README.txt

            ‘<z-| = [0 1]’.

+   This bra vector can be created with the ‘mbra’ command

+           ‘mbra([a,b])’

+   or taking the quantum mechanical dagger of the corresponding ket.
 In a Maxima session this looks like the following.
 The basis kets ‘{zp,zm}’ are transformed into bras using the ‘dagger’ function.

      (%i1) psi_bra:a*dagger(zp)+b*dagger(zm);